Vennilavan12/zen-class-devops-documentation/010 - AWS/Elastic Load Balancer.md

 cross-zone load balancing is always enabled at the load balancer level.
 At the target group level, cross-zone load balancing can be disabled.

 ## Application Load Balancer
+Application Load Balancers intelligently provide scalability, performance, and availability.
+They also guarantee that your servers are not overworked and are prepared to handle traffic spikes.
+Application Load Balancer, aka ALB, is an Elastic Load Balancer or ELB on AWS.
+It operates at the application layer (the seventh layer) of the Open Systems Interconnection (OSI) model.

+## Benefits of ALB
++ **Support for Path conditions:** You can configure your listener with rules that forward requests based on the URL in the request.
+This allows you to break down your application into smaller services (microservices) and route requests to the appropriate service based on the URL’s content.
++ **Support for Host conditions:** You can configure your listener with rules that forward requests based on the host field in the HTTP header.
+This allows you to route requests to many domains using a single load balancer.
++ Routing is supported based on request information such as HTTP header conditions and methods, query parameters, and source IP addresses.
++ You can send routing requests to numerous applications on a single EC2 server.
++ An instance or IP address can be registered with numerous target groups on a separate port.